ImperialCollegeLondon/grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 - It is very easy to use and setup.
 - It is, arguably, the most used hosting service of them all.
-- Imperial has a Git Organisation account any Imperial staff or student can join.
+- Imperial has a GitHub Organisation any Imperial staff or student can join.
 - You should have already created an account on GitHub according to the [setup instructions](../setup).